At the IVA Advisory Centre we understand that every situation is different

 How does an IVA work?

-Once agreed, you make one, affordable payment.
+Once accepted, you make one, affordable payment.

 The payment is then distributed to your creditors.

 On completion, all debt included is written off.

 IVAs are available to homeowners and tenants